Acceptable Use of Information Technology Resources

 Any student found responsible for the sale or distribution of prescription or illegal substances or drugs on the Westfield State University campus will immediately be expelled from the University with no right of return.

-F. Smoke Free/Tobacco Free Campus
+F. Smoke Free/Tobacco and Marijuana Free Campus

-- Smoking and/or the use of tobacco products will not be permitted on any University property or University leased property including buildings, grounds, walkways, parking lots, wooded areas and all other property owned or operated by the University.
-The only exception to this prohibition is that the smoking of cigarettes only may be allowed in designated areas approved by the University President and marked by appropriate signage.
+- Smoking and/or the use of tobacco and/or marijuana products will not be permitted on any University property or University leased property including buildings, grounds, walkways, parking lots, wooded areas and all other property owned or operated by the University.
+The only exception to this prohibition is that the smoking of tobacco cigarettes only may be allowed in designated areas approved by the University President and marked by appropriate signage.

 - Students in violation of this policy shall be referred to the University student conduct system for disciplinary proceedings for repeated offenses.
 Employees in repeat violation of this policy will be referred to Human Resources.